 “‘Now, therefore,’ says the Lord, ‘Turn to Me with all your heart, with fasting, with weeping, and with mourning’.
 So, rend your heart, and not your garments; return to the Lord your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm” (Joel 2:12-13).

 Have you ever asked yourself, “What does God want from me?”?
 The prophet Joel prophesied during the reign of Joash, king of Judah.
-According to the first chapter of the book of Joel a great locust plague strikes the land stripping every green things from the land (cf. Joel 1:6-7).
-As a result the people mourn because there is now a lack of food (cf. Joel 1:8-20).
+According to the first chapter of the book of Joel, a great locust plague strikes the land stripping every green thing from the land (cf. Joel 1:6-7).
+As a result, the people mourn because there is now a lack of food (cf. Joel 1:8-20).
 It appears Joel seizes on this occasion of this locust plague has just struck the land to speak to the people God’s message regarding what He wanted from them.

 However, as terrible as the locust plague had been, Joel warns that God’s future judgments during the day of the Lord will make that locust plague pale by comparison.
 The army which will invade Judah during this period of Divine Judgment will swarm the land in a similar manner as did the locusts (cf. Joel 2:1-11).
 How did God want His people to respond to this threat?
 What did God want from them?